MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-payment-terms-report.md

 ## Scenarios covered

-The following scenarios are covered in the generation of these reports
+The following scenarios are covered in the generation of these reports:

-- Customer and vendor transactions: Filtered by Posting group and/or vendor/customer group
+- Customer and vendor transactions: Filtered by Posting group and/or vendor/customer group.
 	- Payments
 	- Open transactions
 - Payment days are calculated based on
 	- Payment/settlement date - document date/invoice date
 	- Per installment (payment schedule)
-- Amounts in accounting currency
+- Amounts in accounting currency.
-- Exchange adjustment (revaluation) included as part of payment amount
+- Exchange adjustment (revaluation) included as part of payment amount.
-- Credit note fully settled are not included in this report
+- Credit note fully settled are not included in this report.
 - Project invoices
 - Correction note
 - Compensation between vendor and customer accounts